© 2025 NPR Illinois

 University of Illinois economist Craig Gendersen

-Maureen Foertsch McKinney is news editor and equity and justice beat reporter for NPR Illinois, where she has been on the staff since 2014 after Illinois Issues magazine’s merger with the station.
+Maureen Foertsch McKinney was a news editor and equity and justice beat reporter for NPR Illinois through 2025, she had been on the staff since 2014 after Illinois Issues magazine’s merger with the station.
 She joined the magazine’s staff in 1998 as projects editor and became managing editor in 2003.
 Prior to coming to the University of Illinois Springfield, she was an education reporter and copy editor at three local newspapers, including the suburban Chicago Daily Herald, She has a bachelor’s degree in journalism from Eastern Illinois University and a master’s degree in English from UIS.